JasperFx/lamar/docs/guide/index.md

 ## What is Lamar?

-Lamar is a .NET library that provides two pieces of functionality:
+Lamar is an alternative [Inversion of Control Container](https://www.martinfowler.com/articles/injection.html) that natively supports the [ASP.Net Core DI abstractions](https://code.msdn.microsoft.com/Dependency-injection-in-f789ceaa) and a subset of the older [StructureMap library](https://structuremap.github.io).
+Lamar supports quite a bit more functionality than the barebones

-1. A fast [Inversion of Control Container](https://www.martinfowler.com/articles/injection.html) that natively supports the [ASP.Net Core DI abstractions](https://code.msdn.microsoft.com/Dependency-injection-in-f789ceaa) and a subset of the older [StructureMap library](https://structuremap.github.io)
+`ServiceProvider` model in .NET as well as conforming to the specified behavior demanded by our Microsoft overlords.
+People who choose Lamar over the vanilla `ServiceProvider` generally do so because Lamar is less fussy about usages, has more options for conventional and auto-registrations, decorators and interceptors, and most importantly in our book, because Lamar has more robust diagnostic support.

-1. The dynamic code generation and compilation features used underneath the IoC implementation
+Despite *almost* walking away from Lamar, the Lamar community is planning to continue supporting Lamar at least until `ServicdeProvider` becomes more capable.

 ## History and Motivation